 SMED 5303 Introduction to Research and Evaluation in Science and Mathematics Education

-SMED 5304 Reflections on Science and Mathematics Education
+SMED 5304 Research Methods in Science and Mathematics Education

-Elective Courses sufficient to bring the total hours to a minimum of 37 hours.
+Elective Courses sufficient to bring the total semester credit hours to a minimum of 36 semester credit hours.
 Electives must be approved by the SME Graduate Studies Committee.
-Research Option students must use one of their electives to take SCI 5340 Statistics for Science/Mathematics Education, which must be taken prior to enrolling in thesis hours.
+Research Option students must use one of their electives to take SCI 5340 Statistics for Science/Mathematics Education, which must be taken prior to enrolling in thesis semester credit hours.